 In his new search for others with whom he could feel a sense of belonging, Beuys channelled Arendt’s work on political action to find a new being in the world whilst lying on Heidegger’s hut.
 As a result, Beuys was an exception among demolitionist artists, who tended to confine their practice solely to the art field, as he was instrumental in founding the German Green Party and the Free International University for Creativity and Interdisciplinary Research.

 * The points I raise here are not framed within my broader argument of how Arendt’s thinking on politics can be applied to the social question.
-See my publication with Cultura21 GOVERNMENTALITY, ECONOMICS, ACTIVE CITIZENSHIP AND ART: Reparations of an allodoxic media (May 2016).
+See my article for the Journal for Artistic Research from earlier this year, Exploring the principles of allodoxic art (in conversation with Baroness Elsa).

 Editors – Jenny Brown and Kat Szuminska

-Actors – Annalena Kirchler, Adam Nankervis and Jean Denis Römer
+Actors – Lena, Adam Nankervis and Jean Denis Römer

 Joseph Beuys monologue